 But the fact that Ulysses offers some extra features doesn’t mean that it’s affordable to all writers, especially that you can get comparable features without charge from other apps.
 So it’s understandable why some individuals would be put off by the price of Ulysses.

-However, we believe that it’s a reasonable price for an advanced writing app.
+However, I believe that it’s a reasonable price for an advanced writing app.
 Plus, as a writer who is serious about writing and want to have the best possible writing experience, you should be aware that the cost of apps like Ulysses is the main reason why they offer extra services, the developers improve the features of their apps using a percentage of their profits in order to keep the app running.
 Some free apps are no longer available due to lack of funding.

 So, subscribing to professional apps like Ulysses is definitely worth it if you believe that it will help you improve your ability to write.
 Additionally, subscribing to Ulysses is a wise decision if writing is your main job and don’t mind spending $6 each month to increase your productivity.

-To sum up, we think Ulysses is worth it, but before rushing to a decision, you should make sure that you really need to use its extra features, and that there’s no other cheaper app that can offer you the features you need, but other than that, Ulysses is good value for money!
+To sum up, I think Ulysses is worth it, but before rushing to a decision, you should make sure that you really need to use its extra features, and that there’s no other cheaper app that can offer you the features you need, but other than that, Ulysses is good value for money!

 Cons: Where Ulysses App Falls Short

 While Ulysses has tons of wonderful features that not all writing apps offer, it still has its flaws that can be deal-breakers for some writers.
 Here are few things that we don’t like about Ulysses:

 Even though there are many Apple users out there, the number of non-Apple users is fairly big, which prevents a good number of people from using Ulysses.
 It’s a shame since this app is great and it would be profitable for both the developer and non-Apple users if it wasn’t an Apple-only app.
 You can find apps that try to mimic Ulysses for Windows, but they’re obviously inferior to the real Ulysses.